browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

 As another example of a C++ container class using OpenCL device-sharable memory, boost::multi_array is used to create clmulti_array.
-This container inherits from the boost class and thus provides all of its functionality with the addition of using device-sharable memory for OpenCL devices. in the example code, a matrix-vector multiplication is carried out on the GPU where the data structures are manipulated on the host as data structures equivalent to 1D and 2D boost multi_arrays.
+This container inherits from the boost class and thus provides all of its functionality with the addition of using device-sharable memory for OpenCL devices.
+In the example code, a matrix-vector multiplication is carried out on the GPU where the data structures are manipulated on the host as data structures equivalent to 1D and 2D boost multi_arrays.